deciduously/drat/README.md

 # drat

-Daily routine tracker - glorified to-do list.
+Daily routine automated tracker - as in "drat, I forgot to do my life right because I don't use drat".
+It's a glorified to-do list.

 As much as I want to do this with ReasonReact, FORCE yourself do do it with the JS ecosystem.